ZoeBozich/580FinalAMZ/README.md

 ############### Parallel 2 #################################

-#Notes: NEW shell script that loops for every core & gridd on the MODIFIED main parallelized cpp file
+#Notes: NEW shell script that loops for every core & gridd on the NEW cpp file based MODIFIED main parallelized cpp file

 #Contents: